-With the coronavirus pandemic having hit the global economy so hard, it’s no surprise that people are looking for hustles and earning opportunities outside of traditional “9 to 5s”.
-This has inspired me to create this ultimate guide on how to make money blogging in 2020.
+It’s no surprise that people are looking for hustles and earning opportunities outside of traditional “9 to 5s” currently.
+This has inspired me to create this ultimate guide on how to make money blogging in 2021.

 My plan is to walk you through what I would do if I was starting a blog right now.

 Given I’ve been blogging for many years and stepped on a few banana skins myself, I’ll outline what I feel would be the best way to make money from blogging in 2021 for those starting out.

 My intention is to provide you with the steps I’d take right now to get to a point where you’d start to make money in the fastest way possible… and avoid banana skins in the process.

 You have to remember though, that for most people it takes time to start seeing even a penny from their blogs because:

 - You need content… and lots of it.

 - Your domain will be new and possibly subject to the Sandbox Effect (if such a thing exists).